YWx Frequently Asked Questions

 You get to decide!
 We’ll give you some meal ideas, but ultimately your group is responsible for creating menus, buying ingredients, and safely prepping, serving and cleaning up meals.
 Each housing location will have a kitchen stocked with cookware and cleaning supplies and will have a place for your food storage.
 You can bring along volunteer cooks for the week, or you can split your students into groups that prepare and cleanup meals.

 We provide a service schedule for your group, which takes place generally from 9am-3pm.
 In many communities, showers will happen directly after the service portion of your day.
-Anything outside of this time is available for you schedule as you desire.
+Anything outside of this time is available for you to schedule as you desire.
 For more information on the schedule, including a sample schedule of our traditional trips, visit here.

 We utilize our long-lasting service partnerships in each community so that your service will be a continuation of efforts compounding throughout the years.
 We listen to our community partners to understand the needs and service goals of the community and provide groups like yours to participate in what God is doing in those communities.